www.audiosignal.co.uk

 www.iowegian.com

 I have found Iowegian International Corporation’s ScopeDSP a very useful piece of software for performing inverse FFTs, particularly when designing digital filters that are out of the ordinary.
 I also have Iowegian’s ScopeFIR Pro for conventional FIR filter design.
-Both programs are notably good value.
+Both programs are good value.

 In May 2003 Syntrillium Software – creator of the Cool Edit line of audio editors – was acquired by Adobe Systems Incorporated.
 Cool Edit Pro is now Adobe Audition and Cool Edit 2000 has, shamefully, been discontinued, although attractive upgrade prices are being offered.
 With the proviso that I don’t use it professionally in a recording or broadcast studio environment, Cool Edit Pro/Audition is far and away the best audio editing software I’ve laid hands on, although to be fair I have not had an opportunity to try recent versions of Sound Forge.
 What I like about it are its ease of use (I’ve hardly ever had to refer to the manual), the range of features it offers out of the box (spending a small fortune on plug-ins appeals less when the money is your own) and its reliability in respect of doing things right.
 Its sampling rate conversion, for instance, is as clean as a whistle whereas many other audio editors I’ve measured are nonlinear and alias badly on downsampling.
 CE2000 was a bargain – almost as versatile as CEP but without its multichannel recording capability.
+I’ve now graduated to Audition CS6 and it will probably be my last given that Adobe has adopted a ridiculous subscription model for Audition.
+Am I prepared to pay £17.15 per month – over £200 per year! – for a product I use only fitfully?
+Absolutely not.

 www.powerbasic.com

-As an occasional programmer I find it much easier to write code in Basic than ‘terse’ C. PowerBASIC’s compilers are my choice: they generate fast, compact Windows 32-bit executables and DLLs with full access, if you want it, to the Windows API.
+As an occasional programmer I find it much easier to write code in Basic than ‘terse’ C++.
+PowerBASIC’s compilers are my choice: they generate fast, compact Windows 32-bit executables and DLLs with full access, if you want it, to the Windows API.
 I use Console Compiler v4 for console (text driven) executables and Compiler for Windows IDE v8 for GUI executables and DLLs.
 I also have Forms v1.5 for drag and drop dialog design.
 To enhance the appearance and functionality of console applications I use Perfect Sync’s Console Tools Pro.

 Magazines